 Welcome

-Welcome to the NPO CHP Workshop for OpenShift 4
+Welcome to the NPO CHP Workshop for CHP5

-This workshop works is different then our previous workshop.
-We will take you through OpenShift 4 in a number of individual labs.
+This workshop works is different than our previous workshop.
+We will take you through CHP5 in a number of individual labs.

 Each lab is done in a new and clean project, and the projects should be deleted after you finished the lab.